MustafaTolgaTokucu/TokucuEngine/README.md

 # Current Deficiencies/Bugs

 - Just for release configuration; textures may not initialize properly at first run.
-2 times restarting may be necessery.
+2 times restarting may be necessery. (fixed)
 - Point lights of the scene (yellow and blue boxes) are detected by some fragments even if they should be blocked by object itself.
 This creates artifacts on shadows on objects.
 - Currently, there is no file interaction system to load external .fbx files or textures.
 It is for demonstration with built-in loaded models.